Do you own a business premises?

 If so, fire safety law applies and you may need to take action.

-Humberside Fire and Rescue Service have recently began a period of inspecting businesses where upper floors are being used for sleeping accommodation.
+Humberside Fire and Rescue Service has recently began a period of inspecting businesses where upper floors are being used for sleeping accommodation.
 In many cases it has come to light that people are sleeping in rooms or flats above businesses where inadequate fire precautions are in place to protect them.

 In these circumstances, a fire in the ground floor business carries with it a high risk of serious injury or worse to those above.
 People living on upper floors can find it difficult to evacuate quickly and safely in an emergency unless a safe exit route is available and they can be made aware of a fire below them.